Sathvik21S21Rao/KnowledgeGraph/readme.md

 ## Graph Generation and Retrieval

 **Graph Generation** is done with the help of the **LLM**, by identifying entities and relationships.
-The prompts for generating graphs have been taken from [Microsoft's graphrag](https://github.com/microsoft/graphrag) with modifications.
+The prompts for generating graphs have been taken from [Microsoft's graphrag](https://github.com/microsoft/graphrag) with **modifications**.
 The graphs are then analyzed using **node2vec**, which produces graph embeddings.
 The graph, the corresponding node names, and the embedding models are stored. **Girvan Newman technique** has been used to identify first-level communities, which are summarized.

 **Graph Retrieval** is used during query.
 The **LLM** is used twice: once for extracting relevant nodes from the graph and second for answering the query.
 After extracting relevant nodes, the **node2vec model** is used to enrich the context by retrieving nodes that are similar to the present nodes (using graph embeddings).
 If the nodes belong to more than 40% of the communities, then the context is switched to the **community summaries**.
 Otherwise, the context format is as follows: **Nodes and their Description** | **Edges and their Description**.

 This is done to ensure the **size of the context is optimized** and relevant information stays intact.

+## Graph Modification

+Everytime the interactive session is run, the program actively checks for additions into the data file.
+In case additions are found, the graph will be updated accordingly.
+The communities will be updated in case of:
+- New nodes in the community
+- Updation of existing nodes in the community
+- A creation of an entirely new community

+The updation community prompt has been optimised so as to return minimum number of output tokens.(The entire community summary is not regenerated)

 ## Interacting with the Application